ncatlab/nlab-content/pages/5039.md

 ## Models in Modal Logics ##
-To give the standard (geometric) semantics of modal logics one needs models and these will be discussed here and in the companion [[algebraic models for  modal logics]].
+To give the standard (geometric) semantics of [[modal logics]], one needs models and these will be discussed here and in the companion [[algebraic models for  modal logics]].

 (This outlines the basics of the **Kripke semantics** of these logics.)